-- Not only would a dwelling on site ease the significant burden that the current living and working arrangements put upon the Applicant and his family, it would increase the security and welfare of the farm and existing livestock, as well as enabling the Applicant to start a new enterprise, thus securing the future of the holding. - This proposal is considered to comply with the stringent requirements that ensure new dwellings are only granted on appropriate agricultural units and to rural workers.
-The only long-term sustainable option for this business is the development of a permanent dwelling at the farm to allow the farm to expand and diversify and ensure essential short notice care to the breeding livestock kept at the farm all year round. - The details below clarify the particulars of this established farm and why it is considered essential for an agricultural worker to live at the farm.
+- Not only would a farm dwelling on-site improve the welfare of the sheep flock, it is essential to be on-hand at all times of the day and night year-round for the well-being and successful rearing of the calves.
+A farm dwelling would also increase farm security; rural crime is on the increase with valuable farm equipment and animals (including sheepdogs) particularly at risk from theft. - This proposal is considered to comply with the stringent requirements that ensure new dwellings are only granted on appropriate agricultural units and to rural workers.
+The only long-term sustainable option for this business is the development of a permanent dwelling at the farm to allow the farm to continue to progress and ensure essential short notice care to the breeding and young livestock kept at the farm all year round. - The details below clarify the particulars of this established farm and why it is considered essential for an agricultural worker to live at the farm.